-- A theory to evaluate dialectical debates in an idealized process covering the following three main concepts: - Idealized discussion process.
-Four fixed stages, from confrontation to closing - Rules of a critical discussion.
+- A theory to evaluate dialectical debates in an idealized process, covering concepts such as the following: - Rules of a critical discussion.
 10 rules to obtain reasonableness in the debate Variants with different numbers of rules are also found in the literature. - Strategic maneuvering.
 Parties follow both dialectical and rhetorical goals.